Table of Contents

 In its prior iteration, the Coalition organized a forum of candidates for Chair of the DC Council; established (with the HPO) a task force of relevant city agencies and private companies to address problems associated with installation of large utility boxes on front facades in historic districts; and sponsored a symposium on Contemporary and Compatible Architecture in Historic Districts.
 Coalition activities include:

-- Educational programming and outreach activities directed at furthering historic preservation in DC
+• Educational programming and outreach activities, including webinars and walking tours, directed at furthering historic preservation in DC

 There are over 30 residential DC historic districts included on the DC Inventory of Historic Sites.
 Some are home to neighborhood-based historic preservation organizations, such as stand-alone nonprofits, committees of citizen’s and civic associations, or committees sponsored by local Advisory Neighborhood Commissions (ANC’s), as indicated below.